callum-begley/callum-begley.github.io/README.md

 ---

 ## About
-This webpage is a place for me to show what I've learnt and keep you updated wioth my blog posts.
+This webpage is a place for me to show what I've learnt and keep you updated with my blog posts.

 ## Contact